 - Collision: Collision coverage will pay for your car damages or the book value of the vehicle if it’s totaled, whichever is greater, less your deductible (usually between $250 and $1,000).

-If your car is hit by another driver, most likely they will be deemed at fault in the accident.
+If your car is hit by another driver, they will most likely be deemed at fault in the accident.
 If they have auto insurance, their liability coverage will pay for your injuries and car damage.
 You could also collect for medical payments under your own policy.
 Uninsured/underinsured motorists coverage would be used if the other person was not insured or did not have policy limits high enough to pay for your damages and/or injuries.

 - Liability: Not applicable.